 Of course, if married people flirt with others, it's also usually a good idea that they flirt with each other, as well.
 One of the biggest dangers of marriage is reaching a point where it no longer feels exciting where you feel like you're in a rut.
 Some people go so far as to fear that they've fallen out of love with their spouse, and that's when rules and marriages get broken.

 Often what is really happening is a transition into a new kind of relationship, that goes deeper than the hunt-and-chase of the flirtatious dating scene and into the realm of security, trust, and commitment.
 But dating is fun, and by making sure you and your spouse are both still flirting, teasing, and dating - even after decades of marriage.

 Words vs. Nature

+The idea with marriage is that saying "I do" usually includes the unspoken understanding "... and I won't with anyone else!"
+The idea of fidelity, of "cleaving to you only" is integral and common to most marriage vows.
 That kind of action is well within the power of the husband and wife - you can always control your actions.
 What you can't control is your desire - that is, you can't say "...and I won't ever want to with anyone else!"
-If a woman has always been turned on by firemen, for example, the idea that saying the words "I do" will suddenly turn off that biochemical response is ludicrous.
+If a person has always been turned on by firemen, for example, the idea that saying the words "I do" will suddenly turn off that biochemical response is ludicrous.